dregiske/ACM_Minecraft_Script/README.md

 4. Under the `VERSION` dropbox, pick anywhere between `release 1.14` - `release 1.14.3`.
 5. Then under `GAME DIRECTORY`, this is where you pick where the game files will be stored.
 This is important so take note of this later, I like to keep mine in `~/Documents`, but whatever works.

 Open the new world we just created.
 Before we can let the scripts run, lets optimize our game settings for the best data.
+Open the command line in Minecraft by pressing `T`.

 1. Set our weather and time:
 ```